October 21st, 8 pm Chapter Meeting

 Guests are invited to attend – a $1.00 donation is requested!
 Please, come on down- you won’t be disappointed!

 The Chapter meets at 8:00 p.m. on the third Friday of every month (except July and August).

 At each meeting, we usually hold a raffle for railroad-related memorabilia.
 Donations of RR items are welcomed.
-Refreshments now available during the entire meeting.
-Guests and potential members are always welcomed at our monthly meetings.
+Refreshments are now available during the entire meeting.
+Guests and potential members are always welcome at our monthly meetings.
 All we ask for is a $1.00 donation to help cover the cost of the room rental.

 Recent Past Meetings

 If you couldn’t attend, here are the outstanding presentations you missed out on . . .

 - April 2022 – Chapter member Mike Boland who is the author of several books about the LIRR presented his topic titled “All About Grade Crossings.”
 It is a history of what happens when railroad tracks and roads meet and it covers from the earliest dirt crossings to today’s technology.
 Many of the grade crossings shown are located on Long Island, Massachusetts, and Florida.